 Getting there:

-Kirindy Forest is a 90 minute drive along a variable road to the north of Morondava and along the way, visitors pass through the 'Alley of Giant Baobabs', a national monument comprised of some specimens of mostly Grandidier's baobabs (Endangered), the largest of the 6 Malagasy baobabs.
+Kirindy Forest is a 90 minute drive along a variable road to the north of Morondava and along the way, visitors pass through the 'Alley of Giant Baobabs', a national monument comprised of some specimens of mostly Grandidier's baobabs, the largest of the 6 endemic Malagasy baobab species.

 Wildlife:

-Kirindy remains the best site in which to seek the fosa (fossa), Madagascar’s largest endemic carnivore, as a few individuals became habituated and at least up to the pandemic, were regularly spotted around the researchers' campsite.
+Kirindy is the best site in which to seek the fosa (fossa), Madagascar’s largest endemic carnivore, as a few individuals became habituated up to the pandemic, were regularly spotted around the DPZ (German Primate Centre) Research Campsite.
 Kirindy is the only place where this formidable carnivore can be seen year-round, even in broad daylight.
-While our 2022 clients reported good sightings of fosa, it must be noted that observations of Kirindy's viverrids and endemic rodents post pandemic, are reduced.
+While our 2022 and 2023 clients reported many excellent sightings of fosa, it must be noted that observations of Kirindy's viverrids and its endemic rodents post pandemic, are somewhat reduced.

 Many of the birds unique to western Madagascar’s dry forests can be seen at this forest.
 Highlights include White-breasted mesite; Giant, Coquerel's and Crested couas; Greater and Lesser vasa parrots and a variety of Vangas.
 Birders should venture out on early morning walks as this is when avifauna is at its most active.

-Resident reptiles include the enormous Oustalet’s chameleon; Collared iguanids and a variety of snakes.
-In our latest visit (October 2019) we enjoyed seeing numerous butterflies in Kirindy.
+Resident reptiles include the enormous Oustalet’s chameleon and in the rainy months, the stunning Labord's chameleon; there are also Collared iguanids and a variety of skinks, geckos and snakes.
+In our latest visit (October 2019) we enjoyed seeing numerous butterflies.

 When to visit:

-Kirindy is an excellent wildlife destination year round, but one which must be visited with an experienced local guide.
-Because of very hot weather and swarms of persistent sweat-bees, we do not recommend visiting it in the rainy season (December to March), unless you are a keen herpetologist.
+Kirindy is an excellent wildlife destination year- round, but we must emphasise that an experienced local guide makes all the difference.
+Because of hot weather and swarms of persistent sweat-bees, we do not recommend visiting it in the rainy season (December to March), unless you are a keen herpetologist.
 The austral spring (September to late November) is very rewarding for mammals and birds.

 Conservation:

-Menabe Antimena is Madagascar's most endangered protected area.
-Driven by drought conditions from sub-arid Southern Madgascar, thousands of Southern people (Antandroy) moved to the Menabe region and in the space of a few years, village populations increased dramatically.
-The forests are under very severe pressure from people clearing it for cultivation of maize and peanuts.
-In 2018, the destruction in Madagascar's forests was beyond alarming.
-In 2019, fires raged in Kirindy even during midwinter (July-August), which is unusual given that the 'burning season' is ordinarily from September to November.
-NGOs working hard to try to conserve this exceptionally remarkable tropical dry forest, include Durrell Wildlife Conservation Trust and Fanamby.
+Menabe Antimena is Madagascar's most threatened Protected Area.
+Driven by drought conditions from sub-arid Southern Madagascar, thousands of Southern people (Antandroy) moved to the Menabe region and in the space of a few years, village populations increased dramatically.
+The forests are under excruciating pressure from people clearing it for cultivation of maize and peanuts.
+These crops have been grown mostly for animal feed and the process has been facilitated by a corrupt operator.
+NGOs working hard to try to conserve this exceptional biodiversity hotspot include Durrell Wildlife Conservation Trust; Chances for Nature and Fanamby.

 Marofandilia Forest

-About 20 minutes drive from Kirindy, this forest is managed by the exemplary NGO Fanamby, which has its property Akiba Lodge Marofandilia there.
+About 20 minutes' drive from Kirindy, this forest is managed by the exemplary NGO Fanamby, which has its property Akiba Lodge Marofandilia there.
 Morning walks around the camp are rewarding; the wildlife is all around the site.
 Visitors should be aware however that the Kirindy guides - who work with the CNFREF (Centre de Formation et de Recherches en Environment et Forestrerie) are not permitted to guide at Marofandilia.
 So in Marofandilia, there are currently trackers only.
+(This is another reason why we provide a pre-arranged, professional guide to accompany clients during their time in the whole of Menabe Antimena).

 Sort by: